meadowsrjack-rgb/boxstat/replit.md

 - **Event & Scheduling**: Handles various event types, integrated with Google Calendar for automatic hourly sync (upyourperformance@gmail.com).
 Features advanced event parsing, interactive filtering, and an enhanced calendar UI with color-coded events and a modern sliding drawer for details.
 - **Payment Integration**: Uses SportsEngine for secure payment processing (league fees, uniforms, tournaments) with transaction tracking and quick pay options.
 - **UI/UX**: Mobile-first responsive design, UYP Basketball branding with a red theme, and PWA capabilities for offline functionality.
 Player dashboard includes skills progress, interactive trophy/badge counters (32% larger total for better visibility with clickable navigation to trophies-badges page), and profile photo upload.
 Coach dashboard is coach-focused with QR code scanner for player check-ins and team management features.
 Player Mode hides pricing and payment options, showing only purchased content.
 Schedule navigation uses calendar icons for intuitive recognition.
+- **Lead Evaluation**: Coaches can create detailed player evaluations with skill ratings (1-5 scale) for dribbling, shooting, passing, catching, coachability, and defense.
+Evaluations can be exported as PDF or shared directly via the Web Share API to messaging apps (Telegram, WhatsApp, etc.) on mobile devices.

 ## External Dependencies